dagbjorn/microcoffeeoncloud/README.md

 30.05.2021 | Upgraded to Spring Boot 2.5.0 and Spring Cloud 2020.0.3.
 23.11.2021 | Added extra on required setup for GitHub Actions workflows.
 09.12.2021 | Upgraded to Spring Boot 2.6.1 and Spring Cloud 2021.0.0.
+27.12.2021 | Migrated from Springfox to SpringDoc.
+Springfox appears to be a more or less dead project.

 ## Contents